 When Dangerous Conditions Cause Injury

 One minute you are walking along minding your own business and the next thing you know your life is taken over by soft-voiced people in white uniforms with stethoscopes hanging around their necks.
 If you suffered an accident as a result of unsafe conditions on property owned by someone else, you may have a premises liability claim.
-Contact John G. Rice, P.L.C. of Winchester, Kentucky, as soon as possible to gather any remaining evidence of the owner's negligence.
+Contact our law firm of Winchester, Kentucky, as soon as possible to gather any remaining evidence of the owner’s negligence.

 Owners and occupiers of premises in Kentucky (businesses and homeowners) have a duty to keep their spaces reasonably safe for people they invite in for business or social use.
 If they have failed to provide reasonable maintenance, supervision, or security, or to identify and correct hazards, the owner can be liable for your medical expenses, lost wages, and pain and suffering.